 (a flock of ewes of Gwenhidwy and nine rams with them.”

 Another poem of a comparably early date refers to Gwenhidw growing a beard (Ni adaf mal Gwenhudwy/ Ar vy min dyfu barf mwy– “Like G., I no longer grow a beard on my lip.”)
 This seems to be an example of the quite widespread British tradition that mermaids are (contrary to popular misconceptions) pretty unattractive to look at- and possibly not even very different to tell from mermen.

 Elsewhere in Welsh tradition a flood is termed ‘Gwenhudwy’s oppression’ and the sea is called her ‘plain.’
 Lastly, an Elizabethan poem contrasts a man called Rhys Cain to our heroine, saying that he is a ‘feeble magician’ compared to her (wan hydol i Wenhidw).

 What can we conclude from these scattered references?
 It emerges that Gwenhidw was once well-known in Wales as a powerful and fearsome mermaid, someone to be dreaded and respected.
 If insulted, her vengeance might be savage.

 Figuratively, at least, Gwenhidw had flocks of sheep.
 At some point (though perhaps only in the family of David Williams JP) a misconception arose and the rolling breakers of the angry sea were substituted by benign fair weather clouds.
 This, along with her marriage to Gwydion, demoted Gwenhidw, but she deserves to be restored to her far more prominent position as sorceress and queen.

-An edited and expanded version of this post will be found in my book Fayerie- Fairies and Fairyland in Tudor and Stuart Verse.
+For further information on this subject and other faery queens, see my books, Who’s Who in Faeryland (2022) and Fayerie- Fairies and Fairyland in Tudor and Stuart Verse.
 See my books page for more information.